 When we passed through the gates of West Point, the tension was at a fever pitch.
-Right past the gates was a cemetery, a poignant symbol to the reality behind the glory of being a Soldier.
+Right past the gates was a cemetery, a poignant symbol of the reality behind the glory of being a Soldier.
 We all sat still, lost in a communal world of responsibility, uncertainty, honor, and excitement.

 All of a sudden, a cadet who was built like a tank stood up and yelled "I'm here to blow shit up!"
 The shout carried a smile at the same time that it carried the conviction that only an uninitiated warrior could authentically muster.
 The guy was serious - I wondered whether he was some senator's son who had never gotten a chance to fight save for on the field of friendly competition that sports provide.

-We all burst in a chorus of laughter and cheer.
+We all burst into a chorus of laughter and cheer.
 Though the trials of our lives lay five minutes in front of us, those last minutes were spent in the rush of cheer, joy, and positive possibilities.

-I’ve thought about that cadet often, though many years have past.
+I've thought about that cadet often, though many years have passed.
 In one single, immature yell, he taught me a lesson in leadership that I returned to many times during both my military career and my current path as an advisor-leader.

 What's so powerful about his action was that he reminded us of what we were there to do, right when we needed it.
 Plenty of leaders can lead when the conditions are good, but few leaders can stand up in a shared emotional maelstrom and, by doing so, get you to feel the solid ground you've been slipping on.
 That cadet felt the same thing we did - he just rose above his feelings to inspire us all.

-At the time, I hadn’t crystallized what I was there to do.
+At the time, I hadn't crystallized what I was there to do.
 But you better believe I started thinking about it.
-I never found it there and it’s taken me all these years to figure out why I’m here.
+I never found it there and it's taken me all these years to figure out why I'm here.
 A lesson came earlier, but I missed it.
-A combination of winter reflection and being asked a lot of questions about who I am got me thinking about it with a different level of perspective.
+A combination of winter reflection and being asked a lot of questions about who I am got me thinking about it from a different level of perspective.

 A few years after my journey to West Point, I was working at the same Boy Scout camp that I worked at as a teenager.
 It was the same camp that I had gotten fired from a few years earlier.
-You have to work hard to get fired from a Boy Scout camp, but I had managed to do so by essentially co-creating a staff union.
-Funny how a pro-democratic organization didn’t take too kindly on providing its workers a forum and voice.
+You have to work hard to get fired from a Boy Scout camp, but I managed to do so by essentially co-creating a staff union.
+Funny how a pro-democratic organization didn't take too kindly on providing its workers a forum and voice.